Apple’s iPhone is so good at protecting privacy, advertisers are giving up and switching to Android

 The release of Apple’s App Tracking Transparency feature is already sending advertisers flocking to Android.
 Originally released as part of iOS 14.5, Apple’s new iPhone privacy-oriented feature provides users with an unprecedented amount of control over the data apps are allowed to track.

-Apple notes on its website that App Tracking Transparency “lets you control which apps are allowed to track your activity across other companies’ apps and websites for ads or sharing with data brokers.”Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Apple notes on its website that App Tracking Transparency “lets you control which apps are allowed to track your activity across other companies’ apps and websites for ads or sharing with data brokers.”Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Apple views iPhone privacy as a key iOS feature